In This Article

 “I'd say skin prep is the most important part of your makeup routine,” Phillips says.
 “People should start thinking of their skincare as their makeup—if your skin isn’t in its prime condition, it hinders what I’m able to accomplish [as a makeup artist].”
-On Lopez, she uses L’Oréal’s Age Perfect Glow Renewal Day Lotion ($25) as a base before applying any makeup.
+On Lopez, she uses L’Oréal’s Age Perfect Glow Renewal Day Lotion as a base before applying any makeup.
 “What's great about this is that it's their first oil-infused lotion and it has SPF,” she says.
 “It's not greasy or sticky—it’s hydrating and feels silky!”
-Next, she uses the brand’s RevitaLift Moisture Blur ($25) as a primer.
-“It diffuses light and creates a very even appearance, while giving a silky finish to the skin,” she says.
+Next, she uses the brand’s RevitaLift Moisture Blur as a primer.
+“It diffuses light and creates a very even appearance while giving a silky finish to the skin,” she says.

-Phillips says she uses L'Oréal's True Match ($6) foundation on Lopez, but also loves Perricone’s No Foundation Foundation ($55) and AmorePacific’s Color Control Cushion Compact Broad Spectrum 50+ ($60) for “exquisite coverage.”
+Phillips says she uses L'Oréal's True Match Super-Blendable Foundation ($6) foundation on Lopez, but also loves Perricone’s No Makeup Foundation ($55) and AmorePacific’s Color Control Cushion Compact Broad Spectrum 50+ ($60) for “exquisite coverage.”
 When it comes to application, she says it depends on what kind of finish you want, but she prefers to use her fingers.
 “There's something about the heat transferring from your fingers that gives a really glowy finish,” she says.
 “It's like holding two live wires together—it just seems to create a certain spark.

-If you’re going for an airbrushed look, however, she suggests using a foundation brush (she swears by this one ($72) by Tom Ford).
+If you’re going for an airbrushed look, however, she suggests using a foundation brush (she swears by this brush ($72) by Tom Ford).
 “You want to be soft and delicate, almost like you’re an archeologist uncovering some dinosaur bones,” she says. “[Applying it in] soft circles are fail-proof—take a little more time and be gentle!”

 When it comes to achieving truly ageless skin, Phillips has no miracle cure.
 “Try and eat healthy, drink lots of water and fresh juices, exercise, get regular sleep, and follow an a.m. and p.m. skincare routine,” she says.
 “Healthy skin that comes from the inside out is up to you!
 I can help someone achieve it [through makeup], but Jennifer’s is real.
 She can have absolutely nothing on her face, and I guarantee it will still be the most flawless skin you've ever seen!
 She's inspirational in many ways, and [is living proof] that the work you put in is the work you get out.”